Road Accident Fund

 How to Claim from the RAF?

-Join over 2500 of people who have successfully claimed
+Join over 2500 people who have successfully claimed.

 At the time of drafting this article, the RAF is in the final process of amending the general damages payouts to road accident victims.
 This basically means that victims will no longer get a payout for general damages.
 General damages are paid to people for what is known as ‘pain and suffering’ and can include trauma.
 Below find out a very brief summary of the RAF changes which will take place in the future.